 Nestled in the side-valley of Tilberthwaite Gill near Coniston in the Lakes District are extensive mines and quarry workings, extending from

 Plenty of donation parking is available at the bottom of the gill and one of the many mine tip piles.
-A steep path heads up the gill from here passing plenty of open quarries and workings, but today we’re heading to the Horse Level.
+A steep path heads up the gill from here passing plenty of open quarries and workings, but today we’re heading to the Horse Level, just round the corner.

-If we head back down the road we came up for about 50 metres (over a small hill and round a corner) and up a track branching off the road, we come after a few minutes to the remains of Penny Rigg Mill.
+If we head back down the road we came up for about 50 metres (over a small hill and round a corner) and up a rough track branching off the road up the hillside, we come after a few minutes to the remains of Penny Rigg Mill.
 This housed a giant watermill powering an ore-crushing and processing mill.
 Sadly, not much remains other than the collapsed walls.